 YOUNG, David (C)

-Note: New or original texts (or works by writers that do not appear above) are acceptable and encouraged, providing a copy of the text is submitted to Emily at emoulton@TomTodoroff.com (or via text 310-980-4504) for review before you begin working on it.
+Note: New or original texts (or works by writers that don't appear above) are acceptable and encouraged, providing you submit the material to Tom for review before you begin working on it.
 Work on scenes and monologues that are derived from entire play scripts or screenplays (as opposed to anonymous speeches from monologue books).

 APPENDIX B - RECOMMENDED READING LIST